What expenses can I claim on my tax return?

 Generally, you can claim moving expenses you paid in the year if the following apply:

-- you were a “resident for tax purposes” in Canada.
+- You were a “resident for tax purposes” in Canada.
 Non-residents cannot claim those expenses.

-- you moved to work or to run a business, or you moved to study courses as a full-time student enrolled in a post-secondary program at a university, a college, or another educational institution
+- You moved to work or to run a business, or you moved to study courses as a full-time student enrolled in a post-secondary program at a university, a college, or another educational institution

-- your new home is at least 40 kilometres closer to the new place of work or business than your previous home was
+- Your new home is at least 40 kilometres closer to the new place of work or business than your previous home was

 A few examples of typical moving expenses: